 But long before any scientific research was commissioned, God declared that there are benefits of being kind.
 We’re told that those who put love into action through kindness will benefit themselves (Proverbs 11:17), they will be repaid by the Lord (Proverbs 19:17), and it will result in great rewards (Luke 6:35).

-It’s only recently that we have started seeing how science has started catching up to what God said long ago.
+It’s only recently that we have started seeing how science has started catching up to what God said long ago in this area.
 Here are 5 insights about kindness that research has revealed:

 1. Helping Others can Boost Energy